ocabello/CC_Final_Project/README.md

 ## To Do List

-~~1. link data from routes.json to data from airports.json~~
+1. ~~link data from routes.json to data from airports.json~~

-~~2. create classes for both routes and airports with basic shapes for each~~
+2. ~~create classes for both routes and airports with basic shapes for each~~

 3. figure out how to efficiently eliminate duplicate data